spsforks/google-sanitizers-wiki/AddressSanitizerOnAndroid.md

 ## Running

 There are two ways of running ASan application on Android.
-The "wrap.sh" method is available and recommended beginning with Android O. Alternative "asan_device_setup" method requires a rooted device with writable system partition (dangerous!) but works on older devices as well as newer ones.
+The "wrap.sh" method is available and recommended beginning with Android O MR1 (8.1.0).
+Alternative "asan_device_setup" method requires a rooted device with writable system partition (dangerous!) but works on older devices as well as newer ones.

 ### Running with wrap.sh (recommended)
-In Android O an application can provide a [script](https://developer.android.com/ndk/guides/wrap-script) that can wrap or replace the application process.
+In Android O MR1 (version 8.1.0) an application can provide a [script](https://developer.android.com/ndk/guides/wrap-script) that can wrap or replace the application process.
 It can be used to run ASan apps on fully locked, production devices.

 A few extra steps are required to prepare an app to run with wrap.sh.